 The value of the attribute penetration is a numerical value in the range [0; 1].
 The value describes the ratio between the thickness and the penetration of the sheets.
 Value of 0 means no penetration, value of 1 represents complete penetration.

-NOTE : The attribute penetration of a <weld_position/> holds for all sheets connected by this <weld_position/> (for example important for K-joints).
-If all <weld_position/> at the same welded sheet have a sum of penetration ≥ 1 there is no open (unfilled) gap between the base sheet and the welded sheet.
+NOTE The attribute penetration of a <weld_position/> holds for all sheets connected by this <weld_position/> (e.g. important for K-joints).
+If all <weld_position/> at the same welded sheet have a sum of penetration ≥ 1, there is no open (unfilled) gap between the base sheet and the welded sheet.